Former ‘Apprentice’ Staffer Claims Donald Trump Wore Diapers On Set: ‘He Would Often Soil Himself’

 “You know, all that stuff has a laxative, it has an effect on your bowels and his are uncontrollable.
 He’s worn diapers since probably the ’90s.”

-Casler said that he saw this “firsthand” while working on The Celebrity Apprentice a decade ago, alleging that Trump’s assistant Keith Schiller was in charge of changing the real estate mogul’s diapers and making sure that he does not embarrass himself in public.
+Casler went on to say he saw this “firsthand” while working on The Celebrity Apprentice a decade ago, alleging that Trump’s assistant Keith Schiller was in charge of changing the real estate mogul’s diapers and making sure he does not embarrass himself in public.

-“You’ve seen it happen while he’s in office,” he added, claiming that Trump soiled himself on at least two occasions.
-Once during a meeting with Turkish leader Recep Tayyip Erdogan and another time at a press conference with Democratic Sen. Dianne Feinstein of California.
+“You’ve seen it happen while he’s in office,” he added, claiming Trump soiled himself on at least two occasions: once during a meeting with Turkish leader Recep Tayyip Erdogan and another time at a press conference with Democratic Sen. Dianne Feinstein of California.

 Trump is sometimes “unaware” of what’s happening, Casler alleged, so aides and members of his family have to intervene.

-Trump often soils his diapers “in a rage,” he claimed.
+The president often soils his diapers “in a rage,” he claimed.

 “He’ll start to freak out, you know.
 One time, there was the word ‘arbitrage’ on a cue card and he started screaming that the script department was setting him up… and he just freaked out and then very loudly evacuated his bowels and you could smell it,” he said.

-Casler added that Trump and his aides have desperately tried to hide this problem, but alleged that the outlines of the president’s diapers are visible in many videos available online.
+Casler added that Trump and his aides have desperately tried to hide this problem, but alleged the outlines of the diapers are visible in many videos available online.

 Comedian and former The Apprentice staffer @caslernoel reveals all about #DiaperDonald pic.twitter.com/p5jhgBdfcV